Guide to Cybersecurity Controls and Their Implementation CISSP-training-in-bangalore

 • Corrective: These are meant to perform corrections to get things moving again.

-• Compensating: Theas are temporary controls implemented in-lieu of the original controls due to financial, technical limitation on the part the organisation.
+• Compensating: Theas are temporary controls implemented in-lieu of the original controls due to financial, technical limitation on the part the organization.
 Compensating controls should be implemented in a time bound fashion and should not be a replacement for the original controls.

-The must remember concepts for CISSP Certification Exam:
+The must remember concepts for CISSP Certification Exam

 • The cost of the control should not exceed the value of risk mitigation.
 This means that for mitigating a risk of 500 USD, it is not advisable to implement a control worth 1000USD.
 This aspect can be measured and validated through the Cost: Benefit Analysis.